hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 ## Hardware configuration<a name="hardware"></a>

+For supported hardware and hardware requirements, see the [HP Helion OpenStack&#174; Support Matrix](/helion/openstack/ga/support-matrix/).

 To install a HP Helion OpenStack baremetal, you must have the following hardware configuration.

-See also Support Matrix

-	* The boot order configured with Network/PXE boot as the first option
+- The boot order configured with Network/PXE boot as the first option
-	* The BIOS configured:
+- The BIOS configured:

-      * To the correct date and time
+	- To the correct date and time
-      * With only one network interface enabled for PXE/network boot and any additional interfaces should have PXE/network boot disabled
+	- With only one network interface enabled for PXE/network boot and any additional interfaces should have PXE/network boot disabled
-      * To stay powered off in the event of being shutdown rather than automatically restarting
+	- To stay powered off in the event of being shutdown rather than automatically restarting

-    * Running the latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on
+- Running the latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on

-* A seed cloud host to run the baremetal install and host the seed VM with the following configuration:
+- A seed cloud host to run the baremetal install and host the seed VM with the configuration in the [HP Helion OpenStack&#174; Support Matrix](/helion/openstack/ga/support-matrix/).

-See Support Matrix

-* **Important**
+**Important:**

-    * **Seed Cloud Host** &mdash; The installer system (also called seed VM) might be reconfigured during the installation process so a dedicated system is recommended.
+- The seed cloud host (also called installer system) might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

-    * **Installer package** &mdash; The installer currently uses only the first available disk; servers with RAID controllers need to be pre-configured to present their storage as a single logical disk.
+- The installer currently uses only the first available disk; servers with RAID controllers need to be pre-configured to present their storage as a single logical disk.
 RAID across multiple disks is strongly recommended for both performance and resilience.

-    * **Physical servers** &mdash; When installing HP Helion OpenStack, it is your responsibility to track the physical location (slot number and rack) and associated identifiers (such as MAC addresses) for each physical server to aid in future hardware maintenance.
+- When installing HP Helion OpenStack, it is your responsibility to track the physical location (slot number and rack) and associated identifiers (such as MAC addresses) for each physical server to aid in future hardware maintenance.
 This is necessary because when HP Helion OpenStack is installed on physical servers, the TripleO automation tracks only the MAC network addresses of servers; the physical locations of servers are not tracked.
 This means there is no automated way to inform a service technician which slot or rack to go to when service is needed on a particular physical server.

 ## Required tasks<a name="required"></a>